-- To halt vandalism to the property, Atkinson also paid for the installation of a split-cedar log fence along the whole of the east side of the property, intermittent split-cedar log fencing along the property's north and west sides, and installed a steel mesh fence along the south side of the property.
+- Paid for and installed a split-cedar log fence along the whole of the east side of the property, intermittent split-cedar log fencing along the property's north and west sides, and installed a steel mesh fence along the south side of the property.

 "The birds in the sky and winds in the grass told us the earth was our gift from the Great Spirit, and it belongs to all."